makiweeb13/milkfish-classification-regression/README.md

 - A FastAPI app exposes prediction endpoints for size classification and weight estimation.
 - The service is containerized with Docker and deployed on an AWS EC2 instance.
 - Live API address: http://13.236.148.69:8000/
+- Note: This is only a temporary cloud infrastructure choice solely for demo purposes.
+This is subject to change due to cost reasons.

 ---